Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Evolution of an ensemble of binaries in an external tidal field

 \section{Evolution of an ensemble of binaries in an external tidal field}

 In this section we first recap the basic formalism for describing the dynamics of a single binary in a smooth, weak external tidal field which we will later take to be that of the Galactic disk (\S\ref{sec:dynamics}) --- for a detailed analysis of this problem, see \citet{Hamilton2019-jn, Hamilton2019-zl}.
-We then introduce the distribution functions (DFs) that allow us to characterize the dynamical state of an ensemble of binaries, and the Vlasov equation which describes the DF's evolution (\S\ref{sec:vlasov}).
+We then introduce the distribution functions that allow us to characterize the dynamical state of an ensemble of binaries, and the Vlasov equation which describes the ensemble's evolution (\S\ref{sec:vlasov}).
 Next, we define certain orbit-averaged DFs (\S\ref{sec:distribution_functions}), characterize what we mean by ``subthermal'' and ``superthermal'' eccentricity DFs (\S\ref{sec:subvssuper}), and discuss how any measured DF must be coarse-grained (\S\ref{sec:coarse_graining}).
-Finally we bring all of these results together in order to place robust constraints on the possible evolution of eccentricity distributions (\S\ref{sec:proofs}).
+Finally, we bring all of these results together in order to place robust constraints on the possible evolution of eccentricity distributions (\S\ref{sec:proofs}).

 We emphasize that unlike in H22, in this section we will not make any assumptions about the form of the external potential, truncate the tidal forces at any order, or restrict the discussion to a time-asymptotic phase-mixed state.
-Thus, the results derived here apply not only to wide stellar binaries in the Galaxy, but in fact to \textit{any} ensemble of Keplerian orbits evolving in an \textit{arbitrary} (smooth, weak, possibly time-dependent) tidal field.
+Thus, most of the results derived here apply not only to wide stellar binaries in the Galaxy, but in fact to \textit{any} ensemble of Keplerian orbits evolving in an \textit{arbitrary} (smooth, weak, possibly time-dependent) tidal field.
 They are therefore equally valid for discussing e.g. the distribution of the trans-Neptunian objects perturbed by a hypothetical Planet Nine \citep{batygin2016evidence}, or the disk of young stars at the Galactic center \citep{haas2011secular, von2022young}.
+See the discussion in \S\ref{sec:discussion} for more details.